 Although the terms cement and concrete often are used interchangeably, cement is actually an ingredient of concrete.
 Concrete is basically a mixture of aggregates and paste.
-The aggregates are sand and gravel or crushed stone; the paste is water and portland cement.
-Concrete gets stronger as it gets older.
-Portland cement is not a brand name, but the generic term for the type of cement used in virtually all concrete, just as stainless is a type of steel and sterling a type of silver.
-Cement comprises from 10 to 15 percent of the concrete mix, by volume.
-Through a process called hydration, the cement and water harden and bind the aggregates into a rocklike mass.
+The aggregates are sand and gravel or crushed sto a rocklike mass.
 This hardening process continues for years meaning that concrete gets stronger as it gets older.

 So, there is no such thing as a cement sidewalk, or a cement mixer; the proper terms are concrete sidewalk and concrete mixer.
 For more information check out the Portland Cement Association.

 In its simplest form, concrete is a mixture of paste and aggregates (sand & rock).
-The paste, composed of cement and water, coats the surface of the fine (sand) and coarse aggregates (rocks) and binds them together into a rock-like mass known as concrete.
+The paste, composed of cement and water, coats the surface of the fine (sand) and coarse aggregates (rocks) and binds them to a rock-like mass known as concrete.

-Within this process lies the key to a remarkable trait of concrete: it’s plastic and can be molded or formed into any shape when newly mixed, strong and durable when hardened.
+Within this process lies the key to any shape when newly mixed, strong and durable when hardened.
 These qualities explain why one material, concrete, can build skyscrapers, bridges, sidewalks, and superhighways, houses and dams.

 A properly proportioned concrete mixture will possess the desired workability for the fresh concrete and the required durability and strength for the hardened concrete.
-Typically, a mixture is by volume about 10 to 15 percent cement, 60 to 75 percent aggregates and 15 to 20 percent water.
-Entrained air bubbles in many concrete mixtures may also take up another 5 to 8 percent.
+Typically, a mixture is by volume about 10 to 8 percent.

-Portland cement’s chemistry comes to life in the presence of water.
-Cement and water form a paste that surrounds and binds each particle of sand and stone.
+Portland cement’s chemistry comes tone.
 Through a chemical reaction of cement and water called hydration, the paste hardens and gains strength.

 The character of concrete is determined by the quality of the paste.
 The strength of the paste, in turn, depends on the ratio of water to cement.
 The water-cement ratio is the weight of the mixing water divided by the weight of the cement.
 High-quality concrete is produced by lowering the water-cement ratio as much as possible without sacrificing the workability of fresh concrete.
 Generally, using less water produces a higher quality concrete provided the concrete is properly placed, consolidated and cured.

 Besides portland cement, concrete may contain other cementitious materials including fly ash, a waste byproduct from coal burning electric power plants; ground slag, a byproduct of iron and steel manufacturing; and silica fume, a waste byproduct from the manufacture of silicon or ferro-silicon metal.
-Some of these cementitious materials are similar to the volcanic ashes the Romans mixed with lime to obtain their cement binder.
-Some of these structures still exist today!
-The concrete industry uses these materials, which would normally have to be disposed in land-fill sites, to the advantage of concrete.
+Some of these cementitious materials are similar to the advantage of concrete.
 The materials participate in the hydration reaction and significantly improve the strength, permeability and durability of concrete.

 Aggregates for concrete are chosen carefully.
-Aggregates comprise 60 to 75 percent of the total volume of concrete.
-The type and size of the aggregate mixture depends on the thickness and purpose of the final concrete product.
-Relatively thin buildings sections can require small coarse aggregates, though aggregates up to six inches (150 mm) in diameter have been used in large dams.
+Aggregates comprise 60 to six inches (150 mm) in diameter have been used in large dams.
 A continuous gradation of particle sizes is desirable for efficient use of the paste.
 In addition, aggregates should be clean and free from any matter that might affect the quality of the concrete.

 Almost any natural water that is drinkable and has no pronounced taste or odor may be used as mixing water for concrete.
 However, some waters that are not fit for drinking may be suitable for concrete.